lennartdeknikker/dating-app-registration/README.md

 # Dating-app-registration
 This feature can be used in dating apps to change or add information to a profile.

+The deployed application can be found on https://dating-app-lennart.herokuapp.com/

 ## Installation
 Either through cloning with git or by using npm (the recommended way):